 Although state unemployment insurance plans vary, there are a number of general eligibility requirements that apply in all states.
 First, you must be unemployed through no fault of your own, yet actively seeking new work.
 You must be able and willing to work.
 You also have to meet the minimum earned wages threshold set forth by your state's laws.

-Although the eligibility requirements vary depending on the state that runs the unemployment insurance program, all of the requirements are based on your work history and your willingness to find a new job.
-There is never an exclusion for your spouse’s work history.
-In fact, most states don’t require you to input information about your marital status at all.
+Although the eligibility requirements vary depending on the state that runs the unemployment insurance program, all of the requirements are based on your work history and your ability to follow the state's requirements.
+There is never an exclusion for your spouse's work history.
+In fact, most states don't require you to input information about your marital status at all.

 The only time a spouse's employment status is a factor is when you're collecting dependent benefits for her.
 Dependent benefits are an extra stipend on your unemployment payments based on your financial support of a dependent.
 You must provide more than half of the financial support for your spouse to qualify and your spouse must be unemployed.

 Verifying Spousal Employment